LaSalleRobots/Ultimate-Goal/README.md

 Create a new branch for your idea (eg. Distance Detection) and then submit a pull request when your code is ready to be merged into master.
 Please make sure your pull request is sufficiently documented describing what all will be added/removed.

+### Style
+Using google code formatter for the master branch.

 ### Issues
 If you have issues or features requests please submit a github issue so we can look into it.
 Please make sure you put the appropriate label onto the issue.